Nazulka/WD-Buzzwords/TESTING.md

 **Parallax**

 * The parallax effect was tested by scrolling down the page.
-It is working as it should and the image moves slower than the rest of the page making the page more engaging.
+It is working as it should and the image moves slower than the rest of the page, creating a 3D effect and giving the page a very unique feel and look.

 **Search box**

 The input field was tested by:
 * Entering terms that exist in the glossary and clicking the _Search button_ - the selected term is displayed in the Glossary Page
-* Typing words that are not in the dictionary and clicking the Search button - users see the message _"No matching results found!"_ on the Glossary Page.
+* Typing words that are not in the dictionary and clicking the Search button - _No matching results found_ message is displayed on the Glossary Page.

 In both cases users see _Browse Terms_ button that refreshes the page and displays all the words contained in the glossary.
 * Clicking on the _Search button_ without entering any value - _Please fill in this field_ message is displayed, prompting users to enter a value.
-All above described features work as intended.
+All above described features are working as intended.

 **Icon Boxes Section**